wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/integration-patterns-and-soa/service-composition/README.md

    [ballerina/http] started HTTP/WS listener 0.0.0.0:9092
    [ballerina/http] started HTTP/WS listener 0.0.0.0:9090
 ```
-This starts the `Airline Reservation`, `Hotel Reservation` and `Travel Agency` services on ports 9091, 9092 and 9090 respectively.
+This starts the `Airline Reservation`, `Hotel Reservation`, and `Travel Agency` services on ports 9091, 9092, and 9090 respectively.

 ### Invoking the service